handsontable/handsontable/docs/content/guides/rows/row-sorting.md

 :::

 ::: tip
-Options defined by the[ `columnSorting`](@/api/options.md#columnSorting) key in the main Handsontable settings apply to the entire table.
+Options defined by the `columnSorting` key in the main Handsontable settings apply to the entire table.
 Most of them can also be set for a particular column, as described in [this section](#column-options).
 :::

 ## Default compare functions - sorting different kinds of data

-As in the JavaScript's native `Array.sort` method, our internal sorting algorithm uses the **compare function** - also known as a **comparator**.
+As in the native [Array.sort](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort) method, our internal sorting algorithm uses the **compare function** - also known as a **comparator**.
 Different kinds of cells like [date, numeric, text](@/guides/cell-types/cell-type.md) are treated differently.
 Each of them has its own comparator for sorting a particular data type.

 As a result, you can see that different types of data are sorted properly. `Handsontable` simply needs the declared data type for the column, as shown in the example below.